-Genome size evolution in direct developers.¾Lineages that undergo direct development show a weak deterministic trend towards genome size reduction.
-In direct-developing lineages, some or all of the developmental steps of metamorphic repatterning occur inside the egg at the end of embryogenesis (Alberch 1989; Kerney, et al. 2012).
+Genome size evolution in direct developers.¾In direct-developing lineages, some or all of the developmental steps of metamorphic repatterning occur inside the egg at the end of embryogenesis (Alberch 1989; Kerney, et al. 2012) and show a weak deterministic trend towards genome size reduction.
 Because they are occurring in an embryo rather than a free-living organism that has undergone a growth period, the repatterning happens to a smaller number of cells in a smaller overall mass of tissue compared with metamorphosing lineages (Downie, et al. 2004).
 Thus, the energetic requirements for comparable developmental steps are lower in direct developers than in metamorphosers.
 On the other hand, the energy to fuel these steps comes from yolk stores which, although plentiful in direct developers, are still finite (Wake and Hanken 2004).
-Thus, we infer that direct development imposes a less severe constraint on genome size than does non-feeding metamorphosis.
-We infer that this constraint is mediated by the potential for depletion of energy stores if the duration of metamorphic repatterning during embryogenesis is too long.
-Although we modeled all direct developing lineages as a single regime, there is variation across these lineages in metamorphic repatterning.
-In some cases, the total sequence of developmental events is shortened because the formation of larval structures is lost from ontogeny.
-In other cases, most or all events of embryogenesis and metamorphosis occur inside the egg (which allows for the possibility of re-evolution of metamorphosis) (Alberch 1989).
+Thus, we infer that direct development imposes a less severe constraint on genome size than does non-feeding metamorphosis, mediated by the potential for depletion of energy stores if the duration of metamorphic repatterning during embryogenesis is too long.
+We note that there is greater variation across direct developers in metamorphic repatterning than modeled here.
+In some cases, the sequence of developmental events is shortened because the formation of larval structures is lost from ontogeny.
+In other cases, most or all events of embryogenesis and metamorphosis are retained but occur inside the egg (which allows for the possibility of re-evolution of metamorphosis; Alberch 1989).
 We would predict more severe constraints in these latter lineages.
 Although we treated both scenarios as a single category for simplicity, these two types of direct development may be different in their effects on genome size evolution and warrant more detailed study.

-Genome size evolution in paedomorphs.¾Paedomorphic salamanders show a deterministic trend towards genome expansion.
+Genome size evolution in paedomorphs.¾Paedomorphic salamanders retain a larval body form throughout life and show a deterministic trend towards genome expansion.
 This trend is consistent with TE accumulation proceeding to higher overall levels, unchecked by any constraints imposed by metamorphic repatterning.
-However, we do not suggest that genome size is free from all constraints in paedomorphs.
+However, we do not suggest that genome size is free from all constraints.
 The impacts of decreased surface-area-to-volume ratio that accompany increased cell size likely impose an upper limit on cell function that salamanders may well have reached (Chan and Marshall 2010); their cells are among the largest found in animals (Horner and Macgregor 1983).
 In addition, the duration of embryogenesis may well have an upper bound that constrains genome expansion at the extremely high end.
 In the past, huge cells have been proposed as adaptive because they coincide, at broad taxonomic levels, with low metabolic rates; salamanders and lungfishes have the lowest metabolic rates and the largest genomes/cells within vertebrates.
 This correlation led to the proposal that selection shaped an adaptive “frugal metabolic strategy” in these taxa (Szarski 1983; Olmo, et al. 1989).
 More recent analyses of the relationship between genome/cell size and metabolic rate, however, have failed to find a clear relationship (Licht and Lowcock 1991; Uyeda, et al. 2017; Gardner, et al. 2020).
 Thus, empirical evidence that huge genomes are a product of directional selection is currently lacking.
-Our results are more consistent with the relaxation of a constraint against genome expansion than with adaptive increase in genome size because of the weak deterministic pull strength and strong stochastic noise parameters.
+Our results are more consistent with the relaxation of a constraint against genome expansion because of the extremely weak deterministic pull strength and strong stochastic noise parameters.